Stem Cell, Tissue

 Session 9.
 Regenerative Medicine Market

-from public healthcare payers globally as Governments try to reduce budget
+pressures from public healthcare payers globally as Governments try to reduce

-health bodies money by reducing the need for long-term care and reducing
+save public health bodies money by reducing the need for long-term care and

-associated disorders, with potential benefits for the world economy as a whole.
+reducing associated disorders, with potential benefits for the world economy as

 Session 10.
 Bone Tissue Engineering

-of musculoskeletal tissues, especially bone and ligament, is an emerging field.
+tissues, especially bone and ligament, is an emerging field.
+In bone,

 biodegradable frameworks.
 Tissue designing methodologies has included cell and Gene